 Due to the various instrumentation monitoring systems, the reference method test times were correlated to facility instrumentation time stamps.
-The reference method data acquisition system clock was adjusted to match the facility time stamp, which uses Eastern Standard Time.
+The reference method data acquisition system clock was adjusted as needed to match the facility time stamp, which uses Eastern Standard Time.
+Starting with Run 5, the reference method DAS for both Unit 1 and Unit 2 used EST and no adjustment was necessary.